 - iPad Pro 9.7

 - iPad mini 4

 - Asus ZenPad 3S 10

 - Google Pixel C

 - Microsoft Surface Pro 4

 - Sony Xperia Z3 Tablet Compact

-The best tablets of 2016 are all about combination, with most offering a decent keyboard and desktop-style experience to sound the death knell for laptops.
+The best tablets are all about combination, with most offering a decent keyboard and desktop-style experience to sound the death knell for laptops.

 In terms of how we decide which goes where, we rank them based on multiple elements including performance, battery life, screen quality and more, with price playing an important part too.

 If none of the best tablets here take your fancy then head on over to our tablet reviews pages, where you'll find in-depth reviews of many more models.